-The application process begins each fall after the Fall Break.
-Students may submit an application independently or be recommended by a professor.
-Completed applications are due before Thanksgiving Break.
-The application includes a brief essay (no more than 2 pages double-spaced); a sample of your academic writing, a draft of the applicant’s spring schedule, and a faculty recommendation form (see below).
-This information should be turned in to the WRC, Swem Library, First Floor.
+In Fall 2020, the application process begins October 2, and completed applications are due November 6.
+The application includes a personal statement (no more than 2 pages double-spaced); an academic writing sample, a draft of the applicant’s spring schedule, and a faculty recommendation.
+This information should be submitted online (see the links below).

-Selected applicants will be interviewed, usually during the first week of exams.
-Those accepted into the training class will be given permission to enroll in WRIT 399, a two-credit class offered each spring on Mondays and Wednesdays from 12-1.
+Selected applicants will be interviewed during the first week of exams.
+Those accepted into the trainee cohort will be given permission to enroll in WRIT 399, a two-credit class offered each spring on Mondays and Wednesdays from 12-1.
 The course is an introduction to the history, theory, and practice of writing center work and includes opportunities to observe and practice consulting.
 Trainees who complete the course will become paid peer consultants in Fall 2021. *In Spring 2021, WRIT 399 will be a remote synchronous course.